Malawi Calls For Calm As It Tallies Presidential Re-run Votes - UrduPoint

 Mutharika, 79, did not take the decision of the constitutional court lightly when it overturned last year's poll.

-Some 6.8 million people were asked to vote between Mutharika, Chakwera and an underdog candidate, Peter Dominico Kuwani.
+Some 6.8 million people were asked to choose between Mutharika, Chakwera and an underdog candidate, Peter Dominico Kuwani.

 The electoral commission has until July 3 to unveil the results, although the announcement is widely thought likely to come this week.